When is an expense reimbursement not taxable?

 Tax Deductible Expense for the Payee

 To meet the tax deductible requirement, look at whether the expense is tax deductible for the payee.
 Often it is difficult to tell with the information provided to accounts payable because the individual is both a student and an employee.
-Is the travel job-related?
+Is the travel related to their employment at Kent State?
 Or is it primarily for the education of the student and preparing the student to obtain the first career in the field?
 The situations range for the obvious - the full-time tax manager with a CPA license and masters in tax who attends a tax conference to the less clear graduate assistant who presents on research at a three-day conference to the graduate student (non graduate assistant) who presents a paper at the same three-day conference as the graduate assistant.
 Often the research is used both to obtain the degree and for the benefit of the research conducted by the university.
 If the graduate assistant was going to present research and not attending the entire conference then the business purpose is clear.
 When attending conferences, all of the following criteria must be met:

 - Individual must attend the conference in connection with the performance of services for the university AND